Hoka Hey Motorcycle Challenge: 2011

 The 2011 event began August 5, 2011, in Mesa, Arizona and ended in Nova Scotia on August 21.
 The entry fee was $1,000 and riders had to be at least 18 years of age to participate.
 Two days of pre-race activities and events beginning August 3 in Mesa, Arizona.
-The race departed at 6:00am on August 5 and covered 10000 mi through 48 states and Canada.
+The race departed at 6:00 am on August 5 and covered 10000 mi through 48 states and Canada.
 There were celebrations and sponsor recognition at each of the 15 check points.
 An official Hoka Hey Challenge 2011 Road Glide was commissioned by Harley-Davidson was displayed in the Harley-Davidson Museum located in Milwaukee, Wisconsin.
 Additional events took place when riders arrived in Nova Scotia.

 The 2011 Hoka Hey Motorcycle Challenge was directed by an organizing committee composed of various professionals and event stakeholders.
 A documentary, featuring footage and stories from the 2010 Challenge is in development.

+2012 and 2013

+The Hoka Hey Motorcycle Challenge continued to be run as an annual event offering cash prizes to top finishers during this time.

+In 2012, organizers united to work closely with the Seneca People to bring attention to the plight of Indian people around the U.S. This Event, beginning on August 5th, 2012 in Las Vegas, NV traveled just over 6,000 miles to end on the Seneca Indian Territory near Gowanda, NY.
+The owners of Wolf’s Run Transport welcomed Challengers by hosting the finish line and throwing one of the best End of the Road parties to date.

+In 2013 the Hoka Hey Motorcycle Challenge began and ended in the heart of the Seneca Nation at Wolf's Run with Wolf’s Run Transport and Gowanda Harley-Davidson as the hosts once again.
+Challengers left Wolf's Run on the 23rd of June, 2013 and traveled into Quebec, Canada headed toward the Arctic Circle.
+Approximately, 7,600 miles later they had circled the Great Lakes, riding through the Black Hills, and the plains of Texas rolling along some of the most technically challenging roads the US has to offer before returning to the Seneca Territory where the End of the Road party surpassed even that of 2012.

 2014

-In 2014 the event returned to its original concept of a race from Key West, Florida to Homer, Alaska.
-The race began on Sunday, July 20.
+The Challenge continued to be run as a race every year until 2014 when the Medicine Show Land Trust ceased to be the managing body.
+The Hoka Hey Motorcycle Challenge came under the direction of the Medicine Show LLC and a Board of Directors was selected from previous riders.
+The first order of business was to reformat the event from a "race" to strictly a long distance endurance ride where each participant would pit themselves against the road and not one another.
+A Mission Statement was adopted whereby the Medicine Show LLC endeavors to: